lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 <br>they both think that being married and maybe unhappy about it later was better than dead and/or tortured for a millennia.
 <br>and then i woke up will plan more
 _ _ _ _

+## Mary Jane
+### Story
+> Three kids end up running into the woods to avoid the police, and fall in love while doing so.
+They are wanted for reasons I dont remember.
+And they're thriving in the woods.
+Though they all follow a certain "archetype", they are all incredibly intelligent.
+The nerd is just more so.
+Turns out, this dream was me reading a biography, and they stayed together for the rest of their lives.
+<br> While the nerd is sleeping somewhat soundly, the jock decides that it's time to confess to the theater kid.
+While talking quietly, as not to wake up the nerd, the two talk about how they all met and ended up running away together.
+The jock reveals that earlier in the night, he head confessed his feelings to the nerd, finally picking up on the hints that she had been dropping.
+And he says to the theater kid that he knows that there's tension between the three of them, and that he wanted confess to the theater kid as well.
+He doesn't even get to continue, as the theater kid tackles him to the ground with a hug.
+The nerd, who was half awake most of the time, crawls over and gives them both kisses on the head.
+No more words are spoken that night.
+<br> When the kids finally come back home, the three have to stay with the jocks very conservative family.
+So the throuple has to pretend to be just friends, and it's super awkward though they kind of like the secrecy of it all.
+### Characters
+> The tall tall theater kid looked like Zac Oyama, the short studious girl looked like the girl from JWRI Superhero campaign but as a redhead (Name Mary Jane), and the slightly less tall jock had black hair and pale skin.
+_ _ _ _

+## NANOBEAM
+> Romance between a human ex-space pirate turned galactic freedom fighter and a woman who turns out to be hundreds of millions of nanobots built by an evil alien civilization hellbent on taking over the galaxy.
+However there was an accident in the past that had her wind up on earth and raised by loving parents and peers and learned how to be human.
+<br>doesn't actually realize that she is a nanobot legion until she gets her brains blown out in a hostage situation, and plays dead in order to rescue her husband.
+<br>they live on a spaceship, just the two of them.
+How she winds up there is a huge accident, and freedom fighter almost kills her thinking she was sent to kill _him_.
+Enemies (not really) to lovers.